-how we're using your information, you have the right to object in some to direct marketing, which we'll ask us to restrict the processing of your personal information in some circumstances, you can ask us to send an electronic copy of the
+- Direct marketing -You have a specific right to object to direct marketing, which we'll always act upon. - Restriction You have the right to ask us to restrict the processing of your personal information in some circumstances. - Data Portability In some circumstances, you can ask us to send an electronic copy of the personal information you have provided to us, either to you or to another organisation.